-Spyware is the hardest to detect because it is programed to modify security settings to evade traditional security systems.
+Spyware is the hardest to detect because it is set to modify security settings, evading traditional security systems.
 It also doesn’t directly attack your computer, which makes it even more difficult to recognise.
 But there are some signs you can watch out for.

 For instance, random error messages or slow service could indicate that spyware is currently present in your system.
 You should also check whether any unusual applications are running in the background, and shut it down if possible.

 Of course, like most of the malware we’ve mentioned; the best way to detect and remove spyware is by using anti-malware software.